Nanotubes production facility

 We also engage with strategic partners via a number of different collaboration models:

-- We collaborate with multiple, vertically-integrated partners on new product lines
+- collaboration with multiple, vertically-integrated partners on new product lines

 - Date modified: